Mechanical-Advantage/AdvantageScope/PRIVACY.md

 AdvantageScope is a volunteer-run project that is owned and published by the Littleton STEM Educational Foundation ("Littleton Robotics"), a non-profit organization based in the United States.

+_This policy was last modified on September 24th, 2024._

 ## Information We Collect

 Littleton Robotics does not collect data from users of the AdvantageScope application or documentation site ([docs.advantagescope.org](https://docs.advantagescope.org)).